corybrunson/lastfirst/docs/fixed-adaptive/math-draft.md

 ### Algorithms

 Algorithm\nbs\ref{alg:lastfirst-landmarks} calculates a lastfirst set from a seed point, subject to parameters analogous to $n$ and $\epsilon$ in Algorithm\nbs\ref{alg:maxmin}.
-The algorithm is tailored to the vectorized arithmetic of R, and Lemma\nbs\ref{lem:revlex-lex} provides a shortcut between $Q^-$ and the more compact way that the ego-rank data are stored.
+The algorithm is tailored to the vectorized arithmetic of R, and Lemma\nbs\ref{lem:revlex-lex} provides a shortcut between $Q^-$ and the more compact way that the relative rank data are stored.

 \begin{lemma}\label{lem:revlex-lex}
 For $L = \{ \ell_0, \ldots, \ell_n \} \subset X$, write $S(x,L) = ( q(\ell_{\pi^{-1}(1)},x) \leq \cdots \leq q(\ell_{\pi^{-1}(n)},x) )$, where $\pi$ is any suitable permutation on $[n]$.